Monkeypox outbreak: Everything you should know about the virus so far

-The World Health Organization (WHO) has described the outbreak as “unusual” and said the virus' continuing spread was worrying enough to convene its expert committee on Thursday to decide whether the disease should be declared a public health emergency of international concern.
+The World Health Organization (WHO) has described the outbreak as "unusual" and said it should be closely monitored, but that it does not yet constitute a global health emergency.

-That label would give this tropical disease the same designation – and the same kind of attention – as Zika, Ebola or more recently COVID-19.
+"What makes the current outbreak especially concerning is the rapid, continuing spread into new countries and regions and the risk of further, sustained transmission into vulnerable populations including people that are immunocompromised, pregnant women and children," WHO Director-General Tedros Adhanom Ghebreyesus said on Saturday.

 Monkeypox has historically been a disease limited to Africa and neglected by the rest of the world.
 Today, scientists are puzzled as to how it could have managed to suddenly cause a sizeable global outbreak, and why the overwhelming majority of patients infected with it are men who have sex with men.